-Sea freight - the movement of goods and merchandise for export and import - is also a significant area.
+Sea freight is the movement of goods and merchandise for export and import - this is also a significant area of employment.

 Most of Ireland’s imported and exported goods are still transported by sea.
-The Competition Authority estimates that sea-borne freight accounts for 84% of Ireland’s trade in volume (62% in value terms).
+Sea-borne freight accounts for 90% of Ireland’s trade volume.
 Many of Ireland’s major exporting sectors (e.g pharmaceuticals, chemicals and food) are heavily reliant on sea transport.
-Based on data from Irish Exporters Association, Trade and Transport Analysis.

-Career and employment opportunities in sea transport are expected to slowly increase in coming years.
-Additional openings will occur to replace those experienced individuals who will retire from sector.
+Career and employment opportunities in sea transport are expected to gradually increase in coming years.
+Additional openings will also occur to replace those who retire from sector.